Visiting Kenya in December–Safari & Beach Holiday Guide by Native Africa Tours

 Amboseli National Park

 Amboseli is an exceptional wilderness destination to explore in December.
 Between November and December, Amboseli National Park receives short rains.
-The interesting bit is that rain can fall, but short, it stops short, and visitors can continue with their daily excursions.
+The interesting part is that rain can fall, but it stops briefly, allowing visitors to continue with their daily excursions.
 Daytime temperatures in Amboseli rise to about 28 degrees Celsius.
 The key wildlife highlights in Amboseli include cheetahs, lions, elephants, Bohor reedbucks, jackals, hyenas, buffalo, leopards, and more.

 Amboseli is also a rich birding destination with a variety of interesting bird species.
 This Park features a diversity of birds such as the common ostriches, African black ducks, Egyptian goose, Egyptian vultures, Southern pochard, Hottentot teal, spur-winged goose, yellow-billed ducks, helmeted guinea fowl, flamingos, common quail, Hildebrandt’s francolins, red-necked francolins, Hartlaub’s bustards, Kori bustards, white-browed coucal, buff-crested bustards, black crakes, African rail, red-knobbed coot, Eurasian moorhen, Horus swift, Alpine swift, pied avocet, spotted thick-knee, and water thick-knee.